samathaluca/fallen/README.md

 I believe this a limitation of Materialize cards as a lot more stories begin to be added.
 Throughout development, I noticed that many of the other students had used Bootstrap again to avoid this issue which I also witnessed in other student projects.
 I believe the Bootstrap cards are fully responsive but the Materialize cards need some work e.g. I set the height of the habit name in the cards, before this the unpredictable resizing between devices made it impossible to create a pleasing design layout.

+The 4K resolution final screen checks revealed some changes that needed to be done as the two top images cards did not look good at 3840px.
+Extra media queries were added to display none less than 2000px with new card added with different alignment so header image could still be visible in a better format.
+Extra beautification and validation needed to be done.

 ## Compatibility